yuichiinumaru/golden-armada/docs/plan.md

 Since this initial plan was formulated, the project has continued to evolve.
 More detailed, phased planning, tracking ongoing tasks, and incorporating new strategic directions are now primarily managed in **`docs/tasklist.md`**.
 This task list reflects a deeper understanding of ADK capabilities and incorporates several advanced development fronts.

-Key evolutions include:
+Key evolutions and current strategic thrusts detailed in `docs/tasklist.md` include:

-*   **Advanced Research Phases:** `docs/tasklist.md` now includes a comprehensive "Phase 8: Advanced Research, Knowledge Base Integration, and Prompt Engineering Refinement."
-This phase formalizes:
+*   **Advanced Research and Tooling:**
     *   In-depth analysis of external project codebases and architectural patterns, using digests stored in `/docs/gitingest/`.
     *   Targeted research into Retrieval Augmented Generation (RAG) techniques, supported by documents in `/docs/research/RAG/`.
+    *   Evaluation and integration of Model Context Protocol (MCP) tools and the `fastapi_mcp` framework for enhancing agent capabilities.
+*   **Knowledge Management & Prompt Engineering:**
     *   A systematic approach to auditing, refining, and integrating a local Knowledge Base (KB) from `/codeswarm/prompts/kb/` into agent prompting strategies.
+    *   Ongoing refinement of agent instructions and collaborative workflows.
+*   **Continuous Testing and Refinement:**
+    *   Emphasis on iterative testing of agents and tools.

-*   **Refined ADK Understanding:** The "Key ADK Concepts" section in this document provided initial guidance.
+The "Key ADK Concepts" section in this document provided initial guidance.
 A more comprehensive and continuously updated set of lessons learned, ADK-specific behaviors, and debugging notes are maintained in:

 *   **`docs/codeswarm_development_evolution.md`**: Chronicles the journey, challenges, and solutions encountered during ADK development.
-    *   **`.cursorrules`**: Contains concise rules and reminders based on practical ADK experience.
+*   **`.cursorrules`**: Contains concise, operational rules and reminders based on practical ADK experience, including mandatory startup procedures and model usage policies.

 This `plan.md` remains a valuable historical document detailing the foundational shift to ADK.
-For the most current development roadmap, detailed tasks, and advanced strategies, please refer to `docs/tasklist.md` and the other supplementary documents mentioned.
+For the most current development roadmap, detailed tasks, and advanced strategies, please refer to **`docs/tasklist.md`**, **`docs/project.md`**, and the other supplementary documents mentioned.